 CANOE IN YOUR BACKPACK?: You just never know when you might need a canoe, so why not keep one in your backpack?
 The Adhoc full size canoe weighs 4.1kg and can be assembled in 5 minutes.
 The telescopic poles that make the frame are carbon fibre, and the skin is made from Aramid — a heat-resistant synthetic fabric used in racing sails.
+The whole thing folds into a backpack.
+Concept or reality, DesignBoom shows the images.
+See the video here.

 QUICK FLASH: The European X-ray Free-Electron Laser is being built near Hamburg, Germany.
 When finished in 2015 it will emit X-ray flashes a billion times brighter than those from conventional X-ray sources.
 That will mean 3D X-ray images of single molecules or the atomic details of viruses.
 27,000 X-rays per second will be generated by a 3 Km long superconducting accelerator.
 Gotcha!
 XFEL EU has all the specs.